iviews/iviews-bower-resolver/README.md

 }
 ```

-Then add a reference to a hg repo in your bower.json.
+Then add a reference to an i-views dependency in your `bower.json`.
 The version is specified by the reference part, e.g. `#5.0.4`.
-If no version is given then the latest version will be downloaded by Bower.
+If no version is given then the latest version will be automatically downloaded by Bower.

 ```
 "dependencies": {